jbrosi/spaceshipintrouble/Readme.md

 ## Did you do this all on your own?

 Of course not.
-I used various libraries and assets...
+I used various libraries, tools and assets...

 ### Libraries